ros2/ros2_documentation/source/How-To-Guides/Using-Buffer-Backends.rst

 backend still functions -- it simply receives CPU-backed data, exactly as if ``acceptable_buffer_backends`` had not been set.

+The non-CPU backend path currently applies to topic publish/subscribe only.
+Services and actions do not expose an ``acceptable_buffer_backends`` option and continue to use their normal request, response, feedback, status, and result serialization paths.

 Discovering installed backends
 ------------------------------